-- a) Permit Fee need to determine a fee structure that is adequate to the costs related to operating and maintain the permit process.
-This does not include the costs the Village would incur in staff time for the preparation and drafting of an updated ordinance. - b) Permanent vs. Temporary Locations with the requirement to implement a user's permit, how would each type of location be handled?
-If a user's permit is required to be printed so there is a physical record, is it possible to
+- a) Permit Fee need to determine a fee structure that is adequate to cover the costs related to operating and maintaining the permit process.
+This does not include the costs the Village would incur in staff time for the preparation and drafting of an updated ordinance. - b) Permanent vs. Temporary Locations with the requirement to implement an expanded user's permit, how would each type of sales location be handled?

-- accomplish this at a temporary location (i.e. tent sales)?
-How does the Village and the seller reconcile the sale of each user permit? - c) Inspections based on the difference between physical and temporary location seller permits, the Village would have to establish guidelines for approval of locations (i.e. fire suppression, storage, occupancy). - d) Insurance Need to determine the level and types of insurance requirements needed for the sale of fireworks.
-This should be reviewed at a minimum of the current ordinance.
+- If a user's permit is required to be printed so there is a physical record, is it possible to accomplish this at a temporary location (i.e. tent sales)?
+How does the Village and the seller reconcile and track the sale of each user permit? - c) Inspections based on the physical and operational differences between permanent and temporary locations for seller permits, the Village would have to establish requirement for approval of locations (i.e. fire suppression, storage, occupancy). - d) Insurance; Bond Need to determine the level and types of insurance and/or bond requirements needed for the sale of fireworks. - e) Number or Location Limitations staff could review and evaluate changes to the ordinance that would provide restrictions on the number or location of sales locations.

-Use/Possession (Personal)
+Use/Possession (Personal / Non-Novelty)

-- a) User Fee Similar to the Sellers Permit, need to determine a fee structure that is adequate to the costs related to operating and maintain the permit process.
-This does not include the costs the Village would incur in staff time for the preparation and drafting of an updated ordinance. - b) Tracking a system of tracking the user permits for Village residents that purchased a permit would need to be established for enforcement of permit holders vs. non-compliance.
-Would need to determine how this information is adequately provided to those charged with enforcement. - c) Designated Public Location with both urban and rural landscapes located in the Village, should the Village identify a location for those permit holders in high urban areas to be able to use the fireworks purchased?
+- a) User Fee Similar to the Sellers Permit, we need to determine a fee structure that is adequate to cover the costs related to operating and maintaining the permit process.
+This does not include the costs the Village would incur in staff time for the preparation and drafting of an updated ordinance. - b) Tracking a system of tracking the user permits for qualified users (including individuals/residents of the Village) that purchased a permit would need to be established for enforcement of permit holders vs. non-compliance.
+Will permits be issued at a hall or at the retailer if allow for non-novelty fireworks sales?
+Would need to determine how this information is adequately provided to those charged with enforcement. - c) Designated Public Location with both urban and rural landscapes located in the Village, should the Village identify location(s) and date(s) for those permit holders in high urban areas to be able to use the fireworks purchased?